IPT Low Dose Chemotherapy

 So whether one eats a banana, pasta, bread or a candy bar, the cancer is fed first and the rest of the cells get the leftovers.

-Insulin Potentiation Therapy Explained By Dr. Thomas Lodi
+Insulin Potentiation Therapy or IPT Low Dose Chemotherapy Explained By Dr. Thomas Lodi

 Once the cancer cells have been targeted by the insulin to open their doors, we then administer small amounts of the appropriate chemotherapeutic drugs, from 5% to 10% of the standard dose.
 Much of what we administer becomes absorbed into the cancer cells rather quickly and not into the normal cells because they are still relatively hard or impermeable.
 IPT, therefore, is able to take advantage of the powerful cytotoxic effects of standard chemotherapy without having to use high doses.

-One essential consequence is that the immune system is relatively spared from being damaged so that it can continue to defend the body from this cancer.
-This allows the immune system to protect the body from other cancers that may be “brewing” and it can also continue to defend against any other possible intrusions, such as micro-organisms (which cause infection and extraneous), chemical poisons, EMFs, radiation and internally derived poisons from accumulated waste.
+One essential consequence is that the immune system is relatively spared from being damaged so that it can continue to defend the body from the cancer.
+This allows the immune system to protect the body from other cancers that may be “brewing” and it can also continue to defend against any other possible intrusions, such as micro-organisms (which cause infection), chemical poisons, EMFs, radiation and internally derived poisons from accumulated waste.

 Insulin Potentiation Therapy – IPT In Summary